-- Discuss and agree upon timelines, deadlines, and checkpoints along the way (milestones).
+- Discuss and agree upon timelines, deadlines, and checkpoints (milestones) along the way.
 If appropriate, pre-schedule progress update conversations.

 - Build motivation and commitment.
 Help the employee understand why the tasks/projects are important.
 Connect what they are doing to the success of the business.
 Provide recognition and rewards when deserved – and consequences, if appropriate.

-Finally, avoid “upward delegation” or shifting of decisions or tasks back to you.
-The employee may encounter a problem or have questions.
+Finally, two things you should also avoid.
+First, upward delegation or shifting decisions or tasks back to you.
+This can occur when an employee gets stuck or has a problem.
 When they do, don’t jump in or simply provide an answer.
 Instead, use this as a learning opportunity.
-Ask for their recommendation – how would they handle it?
-Help them become a problem solver.
+Ask for their recommendation or how would they handle it.
+Help them become problem solvers.

-Avoid micromanagement.
+Second, avoid micromanaging.
 Effective delegation requires a balance between giving the employee space to shine while monitoring enough to ensure the job is done effectively.
-Don’t micromanage but do follow-up.
+Don’t micromanage but do the follow-up necessary.
 Remember, you as the owner or manager are ultimately accountable.

-Delegation is a time management strategy that you must practice to master.
+Delegation is a leadership skill and time management strategy that you must practice to master.
 But when you learn to delegate effectively you will be pleased with the results – more time for you and a more empowered, satisfied team.

 Related Article | Leadership: What Makes Some Great